 Sarah wouldn’t let the opportunity go to waste, though, and made sure to pocket the complimentary C.O.
 Bigelow Apothecaries toiletries every day for future travels and to give as gifts back home.
 (As Justin would say, Sarah was going for max value, but ain’t no joke—these bottles were going for $8-10 apiece in the shop on the main floor!)

 Exploring the Strip

 “All there is to do in Vegas is eat, spend and party.”

 We weren’t in Vegas to stay in our rooms the entire time, though—there was an entire city to explore!

 Same Vegas, Different Me!

 On my second visit to Vegas, I focused more on what’d changed in Vegas and Sarah’s first impressions than anything else.
-They’d gotten rid of the lions at MGM Grand, opened a new casino hotel or two and added the Crystals at CityCenter (which strangely reminded me of the ROM back home) — but much of it was still the Vegas I remembered from 5 years ago.
+There were no more lions at MGM Grand.
+They opened a new casino hotel or two over the years.
+And now they had the Crystals at CityCenter (which strangely reminded me of the Royal Ontario Museum back home)!
+But, much of it was still the Vegas I remembered from 5 years ago.
 Still the same labyrinthine casinos with no clear way to make it back out to Las Vegas Blvd.
 Still, the massive portions of food and me never remembering to adjust for Canadian appetites.
 And of course, who could forget the t-shirt-clad workers lining the streets, promoting all sorts of escort services?

-We wandered for much of Day 1 and got our bearings (all while being not-so-subtly reminded that we were in the midst of Chinese New Year) — we’d save far more of the adventure for Day 2!
+We wandered for much of Day 1 and got our bearings, but we’d save far more of the adventure for Day 2!

-Next up on Thursday: Now that we’ve made our way into Vegas, it was time to see what else the City of Sin had to offer!
-There were plenty of things to see and do while there — we’ll take a look at all the awesome available!
+Next up: Now that we’ve gotten to Vegas, we needed to see what else the City of Sin had to offer!
+There were plenty of things to see and do while there—we’ll take a look at all the awesome available!